-From the pastries in every pastelaria window to the roasted chestnuts being sold on every other street corner, I discovered a plethora of tasty treats to tempt me during my quest to find the best food and drink in Lisbon.
+From the pastries in every pastelaria window to the roasted chestnuts being sold on every other street corner, I discovered a plethora of traditional Portuguese dishes to tempt me during my quest to find the best food and drink in Lisbon.

 My top ten Lisbon food and drink highlights

 Here are my favourite Lisbon food and drink finds, some hidden away in unexpected places, some a little more obvious.
 To help you find them they are all marked on this map, starting in the north of the Alfama district.
 I found many great places where you can connect with local people and discover traditional food and wine, so live like a local and join me on an edible tour of Lisbon.

 1. Doce Mila Pastelaria

 This great little pastelaria is tucked down a narrow alley off Rua Cavaleiros.
 Venture down said alley, and you’ll find a tiny courtyard with a few tables and chairs in front of the shopfront.
 With a selection of savoury and sweet treats on offer, including the scrumptious pastel de nata pictured below, be sure to also take a glimpse into the kitchen to the left of the counter to see what’s fresh out of the oven.
 When I visited, a colourful tray of Bolo Rei (King Cake) was cooling, also pictured below.
 This is a lovely little place to stop for a coffee, and the pastel de nata (custard tarts) were superb.
 Mind you, I’ve yet to have one that wasn’t.
 When it comes to Lisbon food, pastel de nata, has to be top of the list!